ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 let print_goodbye () = print_endline "Goodbye"
 ```

-First, we define a `module type` called `HelloType` which defines the same module interface as previously.
+First, we define a `module type` called `HelloType`, which defines the same module interface as before.
 Instead of providing the signature when defining the `Hello` module, we use the `HelloType` module type.

 This allows writing interfaces shared by several modules.
 An implementation satisfies any module type listing some of its contents.
-This implies a module may have several types and there is a subtyping relationship between module types.
+This implies a module may have several types and that there is a subtyping relationship between module types.

 ## Module Manipulation